 There is a “myth” within the P2P lending community that goes: “People that cannot get approved for bank loans will just go apply on P2P lending platforms and get approved.”

-While i cannot invalidate the statement, i think that you should conduct your own due diligence before investing on a certain platform.
-With over a year of investing on different P2P lending platforms, i have not experienced a borrower or a loan originator which could not repay.
-In other terms, i have so far not lost any money on P2P lending platforms.
+While I cannot invalidate the statement, I think that you should conduct your own due diligence before investing in a certain platform.
+With over a year of investing in different P2P lending platforms, I have not experienced a borrower or a loan originator which could not repay.
+In other terms, I have so far not lost any money on P2P lending platforms.

 3 – Understanding the Platforms